Green Cove Springs, Florida

 Green Cove Springs is a city in and the county seat of Clay County, Florida, United States.
 Green Cove Springs is a part of the Jacksonville, Florida Metropolitan Statistical Area.
 The population was 9,786 at the 2020 census, up from 6,908 at the 2010 census.

-The city is named after the portion of the St. Johns River upon which it is built.
-The river bends here, and the area is sheltered by trees that are perennially green.
+The city is named after a hydrological spring adjacent to the St. Johns River.
+The river course curves here, and the area is sheltered by trees that are perennially green.

 History

 The area was first inhabited over 7,000 years ago by Native Americans attracted to a warm mineral spring.
 The hydrological spring, locally known as the "Original Fountain of Youth", attracted patrons in the 19th century to the spa town, where more than a dozen hotels were built near the spring to accommodate them.
 Today, the sulfur-scented spring water feeds an adjacent public swimming pool before flowing the short distance to the St. Johns River.
 The Green Cove Springs area was first developed by George J. F. Clarke in 1816 when he was provided land, under a Spanish land grant, to build a sawmill.
 Green Cove Springs was established in 1854 as White Sulfur Springs.
 Renamed in 1866, it became the Clay County seat in 1871.